Mechanisms for belief elicitation without ground truth: Forecast combination

-\textcite{wilkening_hidden_2022} replicate one of the studies by \textcite{prelec_solution_2017}.
-Their finding supports the results. \textcite{wilkening_hidden_2022} run another study to test the BTS proposed by \textcite{prelec_solution_2017} against a slightly different combination scheme proposed by \textcite{martinie_using_2020}.
-This combination scheme still asks for two predictions: A private prediction and a prediction of others.
+\textcite{martinie_using_2020} propose a combination scheme to identify confident forecasters.
+As with the SP method, respondents report the own belief and the Peer-Prediction.
 The forecasts are then weighted by the difference between the own prediction and the prediction of others prediction.
-Intuitively, this mechanism should identify forecasters which possess a lot of private information. \textcite{wilkening_hidden_2022} find that their method is significantly better than the BTS in combining predictions.
-However, they find that combining predictions with the BTS does not improve significantly upon majority voting or confidence-weighted combinations. \textcite{peker_robust_2023} furthermore show that a peer-prediction based combination method can improve the calibration of forecasts under specific circumstances.
+Intuitively, this mechanism should identify forecasters who possess a lot of private information. \textcite{wilkening_hidden_2022} find that a variation of this combination scheme, called \say{surprisingly confident}, is significantly better than the SP in combining predictions.